genenetwork/gn-docs/general/help/facilities.md

 The core GeneNetwork team maintains modern Linux servers and storage systems for genetic, genomic, and phenome analyses.
 Machines are located in the main UTHSC machine room of the Lamar Alexander Building at UTHSC (Memphis campus).
 The whole team has access to this space for upgrades and hardware maintenance.
+We use remote racadm and/or ipmi on all important machines.
 Issues and work packages are tracked through a Trello board and we use git repositories for documentation (all available on request).

 This computing facility has four computer racks dedicated to GeneNetwork-related work.
 Each rack has a mix of Dell PowerEdge